-j.
-Claim 10: The method as set forth in claim 1, wherein the computer readable image consists of voxels of the defective portion and the non-defective portion.
+e.
+Claim 5: The method as set forth in claim 1, wherein the computer readable image consists of voxels of the defective portion and the non-defective portion.

 Eufinger discloses CT helical scanning to acquire "the entire patient volume."
 EX-1008 3:59-4:5.
-A POSA understood that helical CT scanning of the "entire patient volume" produces a computer readable image consisting of voxels.
-EX-1003 ¶185.
+As discussed in Section VIII (State of the Art), it was well known that processing of 3D medical images, including images obtained by a CT scan, typically involved reconstructing the data into slices stacked to create volumes consisting of voxels.
+See Section VIII(A).
+A POSA therefore understood that helical CT scanning of the "entire patient volume" produces a computer readable image consisting of voxels of the defective portion and the non-defective portion.
+Eufinger thus discloses this limitation.
+EX-1003 ¶173.

-k.
-Claim 11: The method as set forth in claim 1, further including determining a position for optimal adjacency between the medical device and the non-defective portion of the subject.
+f.
+Claim 6: The method as set forth in claim 1, further including: determining a position for optimal adjacency between the implant and the non-defective portion of the subject.

 Eufinger discloses this limitation.
 Eufinger teaches that, to avoid "painful pressure phenomena," "the surface of the endoprosthesis has to be shaped within the region of contact with nerval structures... by recessing such surface within said region of the surface" and creating "softly rounded transitions" to the existing bone structure."
 EX-1008 1:33-60.
 Eufinger also teaches that after the images of the actual and reference models are superimposed on the video screen, "part areas of the interface of the actual model are recessed by displacing points of support in the direction of the volume of the reference model."
 EX-1008 2:64-3:13.
 Thus, when implanting the endoprosthesis, the "hollow spaces formed" by the displacement "are in exactly the sites whether the adaptation was made."
 Id. (emphasis added).
 Eufinger, therefore, teaches "determining a position for optimal adjacency" between the endoprothesis and the patient's non-defective portion (i.e., the existing bone and nerval structures).
-EX-1003 ¶186.

-l.
-Claim 12: The method as set forth in claim 1, wherein the template that spans the defective portion in the subject represents an average shape of corresponding normal tissue in the patient.
+EX-1003 ¶174 g.
+Claim 7: The method as set forth in claim 1, wherein the template that spans the defective portion in the subject represents an average shape of corresponding normal tissue in the patient.

 Eufinger discloses this limitation, alone or in view of Dean93 and Dean98.
+Eufinger's FIG. 5 shows the reference model 14 spanning the atrophied (defective) portions of the patient's jaw.
+EX-1008, FIG. 5.
 A POSA understood that the well-rounded shape and sweeping curve of the reference model 14 represents the "average shape" the patient's normal jaw should have.
-EX-1008 6:5-8; EX-1003 ¶187.
+EX-1008 6:5-8; EX-1003 ¶175.

 Should Patent Owner assert that this limitation is not met by Eufinger, Dean93 and Dean98 disclose this limitation.
 Dean98 uses Dean93's average template technique to create average treatment images based on 40 specimens.
 EX-1009 p.349.
-Dean98 discloses that these average images represent a "'norm,' 'standard,' or 'ideal'" which can be "especially useful" to "constrain the design of a prosthetic implant."
+Dean98 discloses that these average images represent a "'norm,' 'standard,' or 'ideal" which can be "especially useful" to "constrain the design of a prosthetic implant."
 EX-1009 pp.356-357.
 A POSA would have been motivated to combine the teachings of Eufinger, Dean93 and Dean98 for the reasons discussed in Section IX.B.4.
-EX-1003 ¶187.
+EX-1003 ¶176.